rohitpawar2811/EngineeringLearning/work/Docs/learnings/interviewPerninal.md

 - @Qualifier best question
 - Different types of injection in springBoot
 - How I can return the XML Object from the controller service.
+  Producer Object media.Application_XML

 - Microservices Communication
-- Cuircuit Breaker : How gone we implement it
+- Circuit Breaker : How gone we implement it
+- fallback
 - Service Discovery and its 2 usecases and which one we are using/used.
+- Distributed Tracing : logging with uid thow that we could track the request.
 - Which Api gatway have you used
-- How could we build a communication between microservices
+- How could we build a communication between microservices: Sync/Async restApi and there is something more.
--

 - Exception handling and in which order we catch the exception
 - Can we connect multiple database with spring boot how.
 - How can we insert the data in Product Table
 - notify and notifyAll
 - How could we can create an custom Immutable class object.
 - Database Sql query employee and department

 ------------------------------------------------------------------------
-# L2 Round Of Innowity
+## L2 Round Of Innowity

 1. Simply Frequency Counting programme using spring.
 2. There are 2 String given you have to merge in such a manner that sequence contains a1b1a2b2a3b3remaining at Last